-Currently, she is a lawyer in the Privacy and Data Security group at Perkins Coie LLP.
+Based in Denver, Nyssa is a lawyer in the Privacy and Data Security group at Perkins Coie LLP.
 She advises online platforms, communications providers, and other global technology clients on international privacy, data security, free speech, and human rights issues associated with electronic communications and activity.
 These matters range from domestic and cross-border government demands for communications data in criminal investigations to intergovernmental agencies investigating atrocity crimes in humanitarian crises.
 In the area of cross-border digital evidence, Nyssa advises clients on issues arising from the Clarifying Lawful Overseas Use of Data Act (CLOUD) Act, the Council of Europe Convention on Cybercrime (Budapest Convention), and other international and domestic mechanisms utilized by governments and litigants to obtain evidence from a platform in one country for use in another country.
 She also provides guidance on government search and seizure issues, and works on matters related to digital safety, platform regulation, data preservation, and content liability.
 Through her work, she has cultivated a global network of local counsel in over 100 countries, which she leverages to assist companies in processing non-U.S. requests for communications user data.

 Previously, she worked at Microsoft as an intellectual property lawyer and was part of the Pro Bono Steering Committee.
-She was also a Washington Leadership Institute Fellow at the Washington State Bar Association; an Aspen NextGen Fellow as part of the NextGen Network of the Transatlantic Initiative at the Aspen Institute; and a World Affairs Council Fellow.
+She was also an LCLD Pathfinder; a Washington Leadership Institute Fellow at the Washington State Bar Association; an Aspen NextGen Fellow as part of the NextGen Network of the Transatlantic Initiative at the Aspen Institute; and a World Affairs Council Fellow.

-As the daughter of immigrants, Nyssa is a vocal champion of diversity, equity, and inclusion (particularly amplifying the voices of women and minorities) and a fierce advocate of both giving back to the community through pro bono work and paying it forward through mentorship.
+As the proud daughter of immigrants, Nyssa is a vocal champion of diversity, equity, and inclusion (particularly amplifying the voices of women and minorities) and a fierce advocate of both giving back to the community through pro bono work and paying it forward through mentorship.

 Prior to law school, she worked at U.S. Embassies in New Delhi, Paris, and London through the Department of State; freelanced as a travel writer for international publications (featured in AFAR, Travel + Leisure, Conde Nast Traveler, among others); volunteered at several global NGOs related to education and women’s empowerment; and co-founded a health and wellness company.